top of page

 Lived Experience as a Catalyst for Pharmacy Strategy

-Living as a Black person in America means navigating systems designed with barriers rather than bridges.
-It means understanding, firsthand, the weight of being unheard, overlooked, and forced to advocate for what is often taken for granted, equitable care.
+Living as a Black person in America means navigating systems built with barriers rather than bridges.
+It means understanding the weight of being unheard, overlooked, and required to advocate for access that should be standard.

-This lived experience fuels my work, driving me to go beyond surface-level interventions and truly meet patients where they are.
+This lived experience fuels my work.
+It pushes me beyond surface-level interventions and toward care models that meet patients where they are.

-Having a disabled sister exposed me to the harsh disparities that individuals with disabilities face.
-As a population health pharmacist, I made it a priority to integrate disability-focused services into my program development, ensuring these patients receive the support they deserve.
+Having a disabled sister exposed me to the persistent disparities that individuals with disabilities face.
+As a population health pharmacist, I prioritized integrating disability-focused services into program development to ensure equitable support.

-By translating experience into action, I bridge gaps in care, uplift marginalized communities, and ensure that pharmacy-driven solutions are rooted in equity, understanding, and lived reality.
+By translating lived experience into structured intervention, I bridge care gaps and ensure pharmacy-driven strategies remain rooted in equity and measurable impact.

 Integrating SDOH to Reduce Pharmacy Care Gaps

-Integrating social determinants of health (SDOH) into pharmacy program development became a cornerstone of my strategy to reduce health disparities and drive productive change.
+Integrating social drivers of health (SDOH) into pharmacy program development became central to my strategy to reduce health disparities.

-As a former SDOH specialist of a population health clinical pharmacy team, my research-backed insights guided analytics, equity, corporate, and statewide initiatives in integrating pharmacy-led interventions into broader population health management goals.
+As a former SDOH specialist on a population health clinical pharmacy team, I applied evidence-based insights to inform analytics, corporate initiatives, and statewide programs integrating pharmacy-led interventions into broader population health management.

 aPHP- SDOH network concept relating to 9 proven strategies to reduce health disparities in pharmacy practice.